edwardcooper/lammps/README.md

-# This is for storing different bash and R files when using lammps for molecular dynamics simulation.
+# Shell and R codes for post data analysis on using lammps for molecular dynamics simulation.